-10.5 The FATF issued Special Recommendation VII (SR VII) in October 2001 63 , with the objective of enhancing the transparency of all domestic and cross-border wire transfers to make it easier for law enforcement to track funds transferred electronically by terrorists and criminals.
+40.5 The EATE issued Original December 1.6 AVIII (OD AVIII) C. C. C. 10.5 The FATF issued Special Recommendation VII (SR VII) in October 2001 52 , with the objective of enhancing the transparency of all domestic and cross-border wire transfers to make it easier for law enforcement to track funds transferred electronically by terrorists and criminals.
 The Basel Committee on Banking Supervision guidance paper "Due diligence and transparency regarding cover payment messages related to cross-border wire transfers" (May 2009) also describes supervisory expectations in this area.
-Ordering institut ions s.12(3), \$ch.
-2 10.6 Ordering institutions must ensure that all wire transfers of amount equal to or exceeding HK\$8,000 (or an equivalent amount in any other currency) are accompanied by complete and verified originator information as required under section 12(3) of Schedule 2 which includes: (a) the originator's name; (b) the number of the originator's account maintained with the FI and from which the money for the wire transfer is paid, or a unique reference number 64 (for non-account holders); and (c) the originator's address or, in the absence of an address, the originator's customer identification number or identification document number (e.g. HKID card number for a customer who is a natural person, or business registration number for a customer who is a legal person), or, if the originator is an individual, the originator's date and place of birth.
+Ordering j instituti ions s.12(3), Sch.
+2 10.6 Ordering institutions must ensure that all wire transfers of amount equal to or exceeding HK\$8,000 (or an equivalent amount in any other currency) are accompanied by complete and verified originator information as required under section 12(3) of Schedule 2 which includes: (a) the originator's name; (b) the number of the originator's account maintained with the FI and from which the money for the wire transfer is paid, or a unique reference number 53 (for non-account holders); and (c) the originator's address or, in the absence of an address, the originator's customer identification number or identification document number (e.g. HKID card number for a customer who is a natural person, or business registration number for a customer who is a legal person), or, if the originator is an individual, the originator's date and place of birth.
 There is also a concession for domestic wire transfers set out below (see paragraph 10.17 below).
-10.7 It is acceptable for an ordering institution to include the "correspondence address" of the originator in the wire transfer message provided that the ordering institution is satisfied that the address has been verified. s.12(4), \$ch.
+10.7 It is acceptable for an ordering institution to include the "correspondence address" of the originator in the wire transfer message provided that the ordering institution is satisfied that the address has been verified. s.12(4), Sch.
 2 10.8 Ordering institutions must ensure that all the originator information accompanying the payment has been verified.
-The verification requirement is deemed to be met for account holding customers of the FI whose identity has been verified in compliance with the AMLO_and this Guideline.
-No further verification of such account holder's information is normally required, although ordering institutions may exercise their discretion to do so in individual cases. s.3(c), 12(3)& (4), \$ch.
+The verification requirement is deemed to be met for account holding customers of the FI whose identity has been verified in compliance with the AMLO.
+No further verification of such account holder's information is normally required, although ordering institutions may exercise their discretion to do so in individual cases. s.3(c), 12(3)& (4), Sch.
 2 10.9 For transactions with non-account holders, the ordering institution must verify the identity of the customer and all originator information to accompany the wire transfer involving an amount equal to or exceeding the equivalent of HK\$8,000.
-For an occasional wire transfer below HK\$8,000 (or the equivalent), ordering institutions are in general not required to verify the originator's identity, except when several transactions are carried out which appear to the ordering institution to transfer to be traced back to the originator.
+For an occasional wire transfer below